 The first mill on the site of the brook was a Medieval corn mill, recorded in 1296.
 A corn mill was still in use by 1790 when a new cotton mill was added alongside.
 Cotton spinning, weaving and bleaching all occurred here.
 As cotton production quickly shifted to the flatter, larger sites of Manchester and became powered by large steam engines, Tottington mill could have become obsolete.

 In 1820 Joshua Knowles bought the mill and converted it to a calico print works.
 Machines were used to print patterns onto sheets of cotton, and the process required copious amounts of water in preparation and treatment of the printed cloth.
 Joshua had learnt the calico process (printing coloured designs onto textiles) by serving his apprenticeship with the well known Grant brothers of Tottington.
 Together with his step brother Samuel he continued to improve and expand the site over the years, making the print works one of most cutting edge in the country.
 One of their machines could print a grand total of twelve colours- the most advanced technology of the time.
 In the 1820s over 300 people worked at the site, and by the 1840s almost 400 , a third of which were children.
+(Joshua was also a member of the committee behind the erection of Peel Monument on Holcombe Hill, and gave a speech there on its opening day.
+See our page on it here).

 In 1881 the site had a private railway siding built that lead to the line operated by the Bury and Tottington District Railway Company.
 The line allowed coal to be directly delivered to the print works, to power the many small steam engines.
 Throughout this period the site continued to expand with new engines, boilers, a dye house, a drying room, a bleach croft and a print shop added.
 A gas works was also constructed and the company bought the neighbouring Kirklees print works which was downstream by a mere 500 metres.